 - Did any groups you normally accommodate chose not to return this year?

+What was your occupancy rate?
 Often, looking at your occupancy rate can help you determine what days you should charge less for a stay.

 - Did your rental stand empty midweek?